kubeflow/katib/docs/new-algorithm-service.md

 #### E2E Test (Optional)

 E2e tests help Katib verify that the algorithm works well.
-Follow bellow steps to add your algorithm (Suggestion) to the Katib CI (replace `<name>` with your Suggestion name):
+Follow below steps to add your algorithm (Suggestion) to the Katib CI (replace `<name>` with your Suggestion name):

 1. Submit a PR to add a new ECR private registry to the AWS